dianixn/ICC_2023/README.md

 %%

-The designed training and validation dataset for default pattern are provided in https://drive.google.com/file/d/1l5uVTfmdz1kfLMG2TA8B3wblZNqMUlng/view?usp=sharing.
-It takes 1.93GB and I dont have enough space for the alternative pattern.
+The designed training and validation dataset for default pattern are provided in https://datasync.ed.ac.uk/index.php/s/HZ1Xry9TUeDxK2P.
+Passcode: ICC2023

 Please feel free to test and use this training dataset which could achieve robust generalization.